-GFT10S2 FITNESS FOR LIFE (Girls)
+GFT10S2 FITNESS FOR LIFE (Girls) Prerequisite - Not applicable

 Physical fitness is an important and significant part of many people's lives and makes a definitive difference in student's health and wellbeing.
 Whilst organised sports are a part of keeping physically and mentally fit, fitness activities are growing more popular by the day.
-This course is designed to introduce girls to a variety of fitness activities they can continue with in their life after school Physical Education classes finish.
-The benefits of individual and group fitness activities not only align to the physical aspect but also the social and mental/emotional aspect of a person's total wellbeing.
+This course is designed to introduce students to a variety of group fitness activities such as yoga, Zumba, Pilates, boxing and circuit training as well as teaching students to design their own accessible home workouts.
+It involves activities students can continue into their life after school Physical Education and allows them to experience and become comfortable in a range of exercise settings they are likely to find later in life.
+The benefits of individual and group fitness activities not only align to the physical aspect but also the social and emotional aspect of a person's overall wellbeing.

-NET10S1 and NET10S2 NETBALL Pre-Requisite - Not applicable
+NET10S1 and NET10S2 NETBALL